 Also, see this post about 10 ways to save on prescription drugs.

 4. Compare prices of medical providers

 When you call around to compare prices, make sure you identify your insurance company so you’re quoted the rate charged to it and not the so-called “chargemaster” rate normally used for people who don’t have insurance.
-It’s likely much higher than the rate your insurance company has negotiated with the provider.
+The latter is likely much higher than the rate your insurance company has negotiated with the provider.

 5. Stay in your network

-Even though you’re paying out-of-pocket, you’ll pay the lower in-network rate if you stick with the health providers in your insurance plan’s network, the Los Angeles Times says.
+Even though you’re paying out-of-pocket, you’ll typically pay the lower in-network rate if you stick with the health providers in your insurance plan’s network.

 6. Open a health savings account